jxnwxx/tp/docs/UserGuide.md

 ### Editing a patient : `edit`

 Updates the details of an existing patient.
+Can only be used while viewing a list of patients.
+Run `list` to do so.

 **Format:** `edit INDEX [n/NAME] [i/NRIC] [g/GENDER] [p/PHONE] [e/EMAIL] d/[DATE_OF_BIRTH] [a/ADDRESS]
 [mh/MEDICAL_HISTORY]…​`